 Since many vehicles are purchased used, it is also important to contact all previous owners and users of the vehicle to determine whether any abuse or improper maintenance occurred.
 In addition, counsel should have a tire expert examine the tire to determine whether it suffered any abuse before the accident.
 It is also important to preserve the tire itself and make sure the expert does not damage the tire during his or her examination.

-Expert issues.
 In Kumho Tire Co. v.
-Carmichael,44 coincidentally a tire tread separation case, the Supreme Court held that the requirement set forth in Daubert v.
-Merrell Dow Pharmaceuticals, Inc.45 that all expert testimony be relevant and reliable applies to all types of experts, including tire experts.
+Carmichael, coincidentally a tire tread separation case, the Supreme Court held that the requirement set forth in Daubert v.
+Merrell Dow Pharmaceuticals, Inc. that all expert testimony be relevant and reliable applies to all types of experts, including tire experts.

-Evidentiary issues.
-Plaintiff counsel should offer into evidence as much information on the recall as possible.
-Many jurisdictions have specifically addressed the admissibility of recall campaigns, and the majority authorize the admission of recall information, at least for limited purposes.47 One common requirement for the admissibility of recall information is that the plaintiff establish that the defect addressed by the recall existed in the product involved in the lawsuit.48
+Additionally, plaintiff counsel should offer into evidence as much information on the recall as possible.
+Many jurisdictions have specifically addressed the admissibility of recall campaigns, and the majority authorize the admission of recall information, at least for limited purposes.
+One common requirement for the admissibility of recall information is that the plaintiff establish that the defect addressed by the recall existed in the product involved in the lawsuit.

 In jurisdictions that have not specifically addressed the admissibility of recall information, the recall may be characterized as a subsequent remedial measure.
 Unfortunately, the overwhelming majority rule excludes such measures as evidence of negligence or culpable conduct.
 However, there are some exceptions.